 Long-acting bronchodilator inhalers

 These work in a similar way to the short-acting inhalers but each dose lasts at least 12 hours.
-Long-acting bronchodilators may be an option if symptoms remain troublesome despite taking a short-acting bronchodilator.
+Long-acting inhalers may be an option if symptoms remain troublesome despite taking a short-acting bronchodilator.

 - Beta-agonist inhalers.
 Examples are formoterol (brand names Atimos®, Foradil® and Oxis®), salmeterol (brand name Serevent® - a green-coloured inhaler) and indacaterol (brand name Onbrez Breezhaler®).
 You can continue your short-acting bronchodilator inhalers with these medicines.